oktwme/test1/README.md

   5. `vcpkg integrate install`
   6. `vcpkg install freetype:x86-windows-static` or `vcpkg install freetype:x64-windows-static`
 - **Building the project**
+  1. Open Windows Command Prompt (**CMD**)
-  1. Clone the repository
+  2. Clone the repository with `git clone https://github.com/BennyExtreme/KBotExt.git`
-  2. Open **KBotExt.sln** in Visual Studio (Recommended Visual Studio 2022)
+  3. Open **KBotExt.sln** in Visual Studio (Recommended Visual Studio 2022)
-  3. Set the solution platform to the freetype version you have installed
+  4. Set the solution platform to the freetype version you have installed
-  4. Build the project
+  5. Build the project
-  5. Feel free to make a pull request with your changes :-)
+  6. Feel free to make a pull request with your changes :-)